egel/dotfiles/configuration/README.md

 #### python global packages

 > [!NOTE]
-> When using many different python versions (or switch between them often) there is a need to persist come global packages that serve the need for other programs.
+> When using many different python versions (or switching between them often) there is a need to persist come global packages that serve the need for other programs.
 >
 > The list below contains some packages that are used by other programs (e.g.: linters, checkers)